 Temporary Partial Disability Benefits

 Here is an example to help you understand better.
-Let’s say you were making $500 per week before the injury and after the injury, you are making $300 per week.
+Let’s say you were making $500 per week before the injury.
+After the injury, you are making $300 per week.

 Permanent Partial Disability Benefits

-These benefits are determined by GA Code 34-9-263.
+These benefits are determined by Georgia Code 34-9-263.
 An injured worker becomes eligible for PPD benefits once their doctor determines that they have reached maximum medical improvement or MMI.

-As far as the calculation is concerned, it is made on the basis of impairment rating given by an authorized doctor which is then multiplied by the number of weeks allowed for the injured body part.
-For instance, the maximum number of weeks allowed for PPD benefits for thumb is 60 whereas 225 weeks are allowed for an arm.
+PPD benefits are calculated using an impairment rating given by an authorized doctor.
+The impairment rating is multiplied by the number of weeks allowed for the injured body part.
+For instance, the maximum number of weeks allowed for PPD benefits for a thumb is 60, while 225 weeks are allowed for an arm.

 Permanent Total Disability Benefits